This fall I'm teaching one class in MCCC's Philosophy department: Philosophy of Religion. (I'm done teaching Logic after doing it for eighteen years.)

-I am Braveheart, standing against the social media gods.
+I am Bilbo Baggins, standing against the social media orcs.

 Most students do not know what to do if they cannot text while in class.
-This feels, to some of them, like a violation of their human rights.
+This feels like a violation of their human rights.
 It's like I am cutting off body parts.

 My response is: no one can learn philosophy as one of a multitude of ongoing tasks.
 In fact, no one can learn anything, to a deep degree, by multitasking.
 Multitasking is the enemy of all learning and all relationship.

-Obsessive multitaskers are the shallow people, the hollow people.
-Addicted to neural linking they can't go to the depths learning requires.
+Obsessive multitaskers are shallow people, hollow people.
+(See T.S.
+Eliot, "The Hollow Men.")
+Addicted to neural linking, they cannot go to the depths learning requires.
 (Call this omnimultitasking which, like the zika virus, produces tiny-headed offspring.)
 For example, no one can multitask Alvin Plantinga's modal version of the Ontological Argument for God's existence.